The Best Under Cabinet Lighting Options

 • Doesn’t heat up like other options

-• Can be connected for cohesive lighting
+• Can be connected for cohesive lighting work

-• Can be hard-wired
+• Can be hardwired

-• Offers bright light
+• Offers bright white light

 Cons: